staylr/RaspScripts/README.md

 RaspScripts
 ===========

-Scripts for the Victorian RASP server.
+Scripts for the Victorian RASP server running on Amazon EC2.

-These rely on an Amazon AMI that is currently not public.
+These use Amazon AMI vicrasp_public_20140817 (ami-f7dd98c7).